babel/website/_posts/2017-12-27-nearing-the-7.0-release.md

 - Either implement or have plan in place for versioning and handling polyfills independently from helpers, so we aren't explicitly tied to core-js 2 or 3, since people may have things that depend on one or the other and won't want to load both a lot of the time.
 - Either a [working decorator implementation](https://github.com/babel/babel/pull/6107), or functional legacy implementation, with clear path to land current spec behavior during 7.x's lifetime.

-I'm looking forward to a release (almost been a year), but also don't want to rush anything just because!
+I'm really looking forward to a release (almost been a year 😝), but also don't want to rush anything just because!
 Been a lot of ups and downs throughout this release but I've certainly learned a lot and I'm sure the rest of the team has as well.

 And if I've learned anything at all this year, I should really heed this advice rather than just write about it.